Belts and pulleys, sprockets and chains, gears, and other drive components used to transmit power.

 Ball screws convert rotary motion to linear motion, or torque to thrust, and vice versa.
 They are primarily a power screw with a train of ball bearings riding between the screw and the nut in a recirculating track.

 Search by Specification | Learn more about Ball Screws

 Belt and Chain Tensioners (80 suppliers)

-Constant velocity (CV) joints are mechanical power transmission components which provide rotational power at various angles.
-They provide the same output velocity in relation to the input velocity independent of the angle they are operated at.
+Constant velocity (CV) joints are mechanical power transmission components that provide rotational power at various angles.
+They provide the same output velocity in relation to the input velocity, independent of the angle they are operated at.

 Learn more about Constant Velocity Joints (CV Joints)